-- Participating in lecture and laboratory. - Attendance for lectures is mandatory. - Field visits to the Waterman Farm will be held during September on specified Tuesday and Thursday afternoons (12:45-3:45 PM). - Missing 2 of the field visits will result in a 20% penalty to your individual grade for the Soil Physical Properties and Geomorphology lab - Attendance for laboratory sessions is mandatory - Group members will anonymously evaluate each other's contributions during the semester; this will factor into the attendance/participation portion of your grade.
+- Participating in lecture and laboratory. - o Attendance for lectures is mandatory. - Field visits to an urban site will be held during September on specified Tuesday and Thursday afternoons (12:45-3:45 PM). - Missing 2 of the field visits will result in a 20% penalty to your individual grade for the Site Description and Sampling reports. - Attendance for laboratory sessions is mandatory - Group members will evaluate each other's contributions during the semester; this will factor into the attendance/participation portion of your grade. - Excused absences from lab must be discussed with the instructors to determine if make-up work is required.
+Instructors must be notified within 1 week of the excused absence.